Perspectives: bridging research, policy, and population health

 Why Africa’s aging population is a global priority.

 Through The Longitudinal Study of Health and Ageing in Kenya (LOSHAK), we are uncovering how economic security, health, and resources shape aging in Kenya.
-This data will transform longevity and aging policy in Kenya and globally.
+This data will transform longevity and societal solutions in Kenya and globally.

 Sensory Health & Cognition